dwirafli13/dwirafli13/README.md

 - 👋 Hi, I’m @dwirafli13
-- 👀 I’m interested in Data Analyst
+- 👀 I’m interested in Front-End Developer
-- 🌱 I’m currently learning SQL, and Python
+- 🌱 I’m currently learning HTMl, CSS, Bootstrap, and Javascript
-- 💞️ I’m looking to collaborate on Data Analyst project
+- 💞️ I’m looking to collaborate on Front-End project
-- 📫 How to reach me https://www.linkedin.com/in/dwi-muhammad-nurafli-ba0a60168/
+- 📫 How to reach me https://www.linkedin.com/in/dwimuhammadnurafli/

 <!---
 dwirafli13/dwirafli13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.